-Special Educational Needs and Disabilities
+Special Educational Needs & Disabilities (SEND)

 All schools are supported to be as inclusive as possible, with the needs of pupils with Special Educational Needs and Disabilities (SEND) being met in a mainstream setting wherever possible.
 The broad areas of SEND needs are:

-- Communication and Interaction.
+- Communication and Interaction

-- Cognition and Learning.
+- Cognition and learning

-- Social, Emotional and Mental Health Difficulties.
+- Social, Emotional and Mental Health Difficulties

 What is the Local Offer?